 Fiona Brooker who owns the Memories in Time blog discussed her favourite source of New Zealand Probate records.
 She was the second speaker to talk about probate records and this is because they contain such a wealth of information – where they lived, what their Will stated, names of family, how the estate was administered.
 Currently these records are being digitised as a joint project between Archives New Zealand and Family Search – you can search for them at FamilySearch.

 Bethlem Lunatic Records – Admission Registers and Casebooks

-Janet Few owns the The In-Depth Genealogist and The History Interpreter websites and has a wealth of information on there.
+Janet Few owns The History Interpreter websites and has a wealth of information on there.
 She has recently published a based on fact novel “Barefoot on the Cobbles: A Devon Tragedy” – I am still waiting for my copy to arrive!
 Asylums for the mentally ill were commonplace in bygone era’s.
 The first asylum to begin operation in the 13th century in the UK was Bethlem Hospital.
 These admission registers and patient notes can provide you with a very good description of an ancestor who happened to be admitted there.

 Map Resources – Library of Congress

 If you enjoy looking at old maps then Angela Packer McGhie from ProGen recommends using the Library of Congress Map resources.
 This website contains a vast array of maps from around the world that date back as far as 1100 China!
 Definitely worth a look to see if you can find your older maps for the regions your ancestors lived in.